 It is that time of year that I crave soup for dinner.
 Here's a classic we all grew up with, tomato soup with grilled cheese.
 I love the creamy version of the classic tomato soup.

 Another favorite pie of mine is pumpkin pie!
 I've perfected the recipe years ago and would love to share it with you!
 Earlier this year, we received a bounty of fresh pumpkins from our in-laws.
 We roasted and pureed the pumpkins, divided the puree into 15 ounces, and froze it in ziplock bags.
-This has been a… Continue reading Pumpkin Pie from Sugar Pumpkins
+This has… Continue reading Pumpkin Pie from Sugar Pumpkins